oshieldio/Publications/Hyperion/Hyperion_DEX-V3_Audit_Report_v0.md

 OShield performed a thorough audit of the Hyperfluid DEX-V3 protocol, a decentralized exchange on the Aptos blockchain featuring a hybrid Orderbook-AMM model.
 The audit identified six vulnerabilities: one high-severity issue ([HYPERION-H1](#HYPERION-h1-price-limit-bypass-and-tick-desynchronization-in-swap-execution-in-pool_v3move): Price Limit Bypass and Tick Desynchronization in `pool_v3.move`, two medium-severity issues [HYPERION-M1](#HYPERION-m1-token-type-mismatch-in-pool-creation-in-router_v3move): Token Type Mismatch in `router_v3.move`), ([HYPERION-M2](#HYPERION-m2-seconds-outside-not-initialized-on-creation-in-tickmove): Seconds Outside Not Initialized in `tick.move`), and two informational issues ([HYPERION-I1](#HYPERION-i1-unnecessary-tick-rounding-in-pool-creation-in-pool_v3move), [I2](#HYPERION-i2-missing-emission-verification-in-tickmove).
 The high-severity issue, which could lead to recoverable financial harm and affect user intent, was swiftly addressed through collaboration with the Hyperion development team, reflecting their proactive security stance.

 The audit employed a robust methodology, including code review, mathematical verification, threat modeling, vulnerability testing, and architectural analysis, with a focus on economic risks and edge cases.
-Formal verification leveraged the Aptos Move prover, with custom scripts to resolve type c onversion challenges in the Move-to-Boogie transpilation process.
+Formal verification leveraged the Aptos Move prover, with custom scripts to resolve type conversion challenges in the Move-to-Boogie transpilation process.
 Key proofs validated critical functionalities such as tick crossing, fee growth updates, liquidity management, and reward system operations, ensuring protocol reliability.
 OShield’s recommendations aim to bolster long-term security and resilience, solidifying Hyperion DEX-V3’s role as a dependable component in the Aptos ecosystem.

 ## Table of Contents
 - [HYPERION DEX-V3 Audit Report](#HYPERION-dex-v3-audit-report)